North Carolina Transportation Museum

 The North Carolina Transportation Museum is a museum in Spencer, North Carolina.
 It is a collection of automobiles, aircraft, and railway vehicles.
 The museum is located at the former Southern Railway's 1896-era Spencer Shops and devotes much of its space to the state's railroad history.
 The museum has the largest collection of rail relics in the Carolinas.
-Its Back Shop building of nearly three stories high is most notable for its size of two football fields long.
+Its Back Shop building of nearly three stories high is notable for its size, two football fields long.